Program Directed by

 We begin each day with a traditional breakfast of skyr, or rich Icelandic yogurt, and granola or oatmeal, fresh fruit, and cheeses.
 Fresh fish, grass-fed lamb, potatoes, root vegetables, and hearty soups with bread comprise typical Icelandic lunches and dinners.

-Pursue an independent project and explore a local topic of particular interest to you—document how Iceland has positioned itself as a renewable energy leader, develop a photo essay on Iceland’s dramatic geology, document the training it takes to become a glacier guide, become an expert on Viking folklore, or delve into the origins of an Icelandic children’s tale.
+All students on Putney programs pursue an independent project as a way to more deeply engage with aspects of local culture that are of particular interest to them—in Iceland, you might document how Iceland has positioned itself as a renewable energy leader, develop a photo essay on Iceland’s dramatic geology, document the training it takes to become a glacier guide, become an expert on Viking folklore, or delve into the origins of an Icelandic children’s tale.

-This is a physically active summer travel program that includes hiking and glacier trekking.
+This is a physically active high school summer travel program that includes hiking and glacier trekking.
 Life in Iceland is best experienced outdoors, and you will be moving about often throughout the program—there’s so much to see!
-You do not need to have previous outdoor experience to participate, but it is important that you have a desire to be physically active outdoors, and that you are interested in trying all activities.
+You do not need to have previous outdoor experience in these activities, or be at peak fitness to participate, but it is important that you have a desire to be physically active outdoors, and that you are interested in trying all activities.

 If you have questions or would like to talk further about this program, please get in touch!